xypron/debian-image/README.md

     make

-A new image is created with two partions:
+A new image is created with three partions:

+- efi partition
 - boot partition
 - root partition